The History and Development

 Richard Schwartz is the Coordinator of Music Theory at Virginia State University in Petersburg, Virginia.
 He has been on the Music Faculty at the institution since 1976, and his responsibilities have included teaching music theory, clarinet, saxophone, woodwind classes, and conducting.
 Born in St. Louis, Missouri, he received his Bachelor of Music Degree in Instrumental Music Education from The University of Michigan in 1973; Master of Music Degree in Clarinet Performance from Washington University, St. Louis, Missouri in 1975; and his Ph.D. in Music Theory from Washington University in 1982.
 He is active as a recitalist on the clarinet and has performed with many organizations including the St. Louis Symphony, Richmond Symphony Orchestra, and the Richmond Symphonic Winds.

 A product of the University of Michigan Band under William D. Revelli, he has always had a passion for the cornet.
-For the past two years he has been performing on the cornet in the Richmond Brass Consort, the Richard Bland College Community Wind Ensemble, and on several historical cornets in the Appomattox Brass Band, a re-creation of a nineteenth-century brass band.
+For the past twelve years he has performed cornet in the Richmond Brass Consort, the Richard Bland College Community Wind Ensemble, the Tri-Cities Community Band and on several historical cornets in the Appomattox Brass Band, a re-creation of a nineteenth-century brass band.
 Being a guide at the 1999 ITG Convention, he made many new professional relationships with many brass devotees who fully understood his new passion.
 The author hopes that this document speaks to his deep respect for the instrument and for the long lost names associated with this once leader of all brass instruments.

 Proofers of this Document